Phillaur: Overview

-This town was named by a Sanghera Jatt called Phul who named it earlier is Phulnagar.
+This town was named by a Sanghera Jat called Phul who had named it Phulnagar.
 However the Naru Rajputs, sent by Rai Shahr, occupied this town when Shahr's son Ratan Pal left Mau and settled in Phillaur.

-During Sher Shah Suri times (1540-1545 A. D.), a Sarai (for trading and military purpose) was raised at Phillaur.
-The Sarai was again revived by Mughal Emperor Shahjahan (1627-1657 A. D.) and used as Postal Center (Dak ghar) and Military camp.
+During the reign of Sher Shah Suri (1540-1545 A. D.), a Sarai (for trading and military purpose) was raised at Phillaur.
+The Sarai was again revived by the Mughal Emperor Shahjahan (1627-1657 A. D.) and used as a Postal Center (Dak ghar) and Military camp.
 After the Treaty of Amritsar of 1809 between Ranjit Singh and the British East India Company, it became the border post of the Sikh Empire of Ranjit Singh.
-It was kept under Raja Dhanpat Rai who also acted as his munshi for the lands across the River Sutluj which fell in Ludhiana (made military cantonment by British in 1842).
+It was managed by Raja Dhanpat Rai who also acted as Ranjit Singh's munshi for the lands across the River Satluj which were part of Ludhiana (made a military cantonment by the British in 1842).
 The Sarai was converted into a fort as an outpost.
 Presently, the fort is called Ranjit Singh Fort.
-It is now being used as Police Training Academy (PTA).
-The Finger Print Bureau (1892) in police academy is one of the oldest institution in the region.
+It is now being used as a Police Training Academy.
+The Finger Print Bureau (1892) in the police academy is one of the oldest forensic institutions in the region.
 It is also the birthplace of the famous Pakistani poet Sher Muhammad Khan, better known by his pen name, Ibn-e-Insha.